erizov/Professor/semester_16/lecture_115_data_governance_advanced/data_catalog/README.md

 ### Application

-5. Can you implement Data Catalog from memory without looking at the code?
+5. CaDatasetu implement Data Catalog from memory without looking at the code?
 6. What real-world problem could you solve using Data Catalog?

 ### Debugging

-7. What are the most common mistakes when implementing Data Catalog?
+7. What are the most common mistakesInformationn implementing Data Catalog?
-8. How would you test your Data Catalog implementation?
+8. How would you test your Data Catalog deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

-## Algorithm Visualization
+## Algorithm VisualizaContent

 *Visual diagram for Data Catalog would be added here* *Consider using online visualization tools or drawing step-by-step execution*